 - Spring Admissions: November 1

-If you’re concerned about a low GPA provide some explanation in your essay or as an addendum to your essay.
-You might also consider taking some planning classes at another school as a non-matriculated student and get high marks that can bolster your application.
+If you’re concerned about a low GPA, provide some explanation in your essay or as a supplement to your essay.
+You might also consider taking some planning classes at another school as a non-matriculated student and getting high marks that can bolster your application.
 If you’ve been out of school for a long time, emphasize in your essay how you’ve grown beyond what your GPA reflects.

-Taking the GRE is not required, but if you do take it and get high scores, this will demonstrate to the admissions committee that the GPA doesn’t tell the whole story of your abilities.
+Taking the GRE is not required, but if you take it and get high scores, it will demonstrate to the admissions committee that the GPA doesn’t tell the whole story of your abilities.

 You’ll need to apply to both programs and be admitted to both to start the joint program.
 Doing the programs jointly reduces your overall course burden.
-For more information, see the joint-degree program offerings on the Brooklyn Law School website.
+See the joint-degree program offerings on the Brooklyn Law School website for more information.

 The following are generally used to evaluate applications for admission:

 Every effort is made for students to hear back regarding application status before April 15.
-Depending on the size of the applicant pool, decisions may be sent out as early as the last week in March but not before.
-Due to the high number of application we receive each semester, we do not respond to inquiries until decisions have been made.
+Depending on the applicant pool size, decisions may be sent out as early as the last week in March but not before.
+Due to the high number of applications we receive each semester, we do not respond to inquiries until decisions have been made.

 If you do not get in, you are welcome to reapply.
 Review and revise your personal statement.
 Consider taking some planning classes at another school as a non-matriculated student and get high marks that can bolster your application.
-Finally, consider your recommenders and see if it might make sense to add others to strengthen your application.
+Finally, consider your recommenders and see if adding others to strengthen your application might make sense.

 Tuition & Financial Aid

 The good news is that getting accepted to Hunter Urban Policy & Planning is a fellowship in and of itself.
-We pride ourselves on the ability to provide quality education at a reasonable price.
-The bad news is that there is very limited internal funding for scholarships for master’s level students at Hunter.
+We pride ourselves on providing quality education at the lowest tuition rate in the New York region.
+The bad news is that there is minimal internal funding for scholarships for master’s level students at Hunter.
 Our department periodically offers research assistantships, but these are very few and dependent on the college’s budget.
 When fellowships are available, students are identified through the admissions process to receive funds.